 If technological problems arise, hearings will continue without the participation of the video or telephone participant.
 The Court will not delay hearings for signal problems or interference.
 Accordingly, persons choosing to attend a hearing by video or telephone do so at their own risk of technological failure.
-Headsets are recommended, the use of speaker phones and cell phones are discouraged but not disallowed.
+Parties should not participate by speakerphone.
 Separate video and audio connections are required for counsel, debtors, and witnesses.
-Counsel and witnesses must appear by video.
+Counsel and witnesses must appear by video, debtors may appear by telephone only.
 Excess background noise is not permitted.
-Virtual backgrounds are also not permitted.

 You should mute your phone upon connection.
 You may unmute should you be required to speak.
 If you dial in to a hearing, you are participating in a court proceeding and are bound by the normal rules of courtesy and attention.
-You may be terminated from remote participation if you fail to abide by these requirements.
+You may be terminated from remote participation, if you fail to abide by these requirements.